 A PRÉCIS ON ENCROACHMENT

-Until the bottom fell out of the oil market, North Dakota was a pretty happenin’ place.
+It’s been a roller coaster for North Dakota over the past decade.
+Early on, North Dakota was a pretty happenin’ place.
 It was the No. 2 oil producer in the country, unemployment there was at a measly 2.6%, 18,000 more people moved there in 2013 than left … and the state had so much underground methane that it was flaring $100 million in natural gas a month that it couldn’t use.

-Now, you can’t give away houses there, equipment firms are saddled with bulldozers they can’t use, and boom towns are going bust.
+But what goes around comes back again.
+Now, Nodak is back on top, pumping as much oil as all of Venezuela (although that’s a pretty low bar).
 But we’re not here to talk about fracking.
 The natural resources we care about around here are underground only to the extent of their root systems – root systems that, along with branches, can occasionally encroach on the neighbors.
 And that can be a real pain in the neck.

-Recently, our guest justices from the North Dakota Supreme Court took time from deciding mineral rights, liability for train derailments, mobile home park regulation and the like, to consider the law of tree encroachment.
+About seven years ago, our guest justices from the North Dakota Supreme Court took time from deciding mineral rights, liability for train derailments, mobile home park regulation and the like to consider the law of tree encroachment.
 They did a bang-up job of summarizing the history, policy bases and goals of the various rules, before thoughtfully consigning the Massachusetts Rule’s proscription against lawsuits to what we here at treeandneighborlawblog call the “wood chipper of history.”

 Back to the pain-in-the-neck tree.
 Dr. Richard Herring knows something about pains in the neck.
 They’re his livelihood, as long as they’re found in his patients.
 But this chiropractor had to deal with another pain the neck, too.
 The property next door, on which sat an apartment building, had a large tree with branches that were overhanging Dr. Herring’s bone-crunching office.
 He fought back with self-help, trimming branches, cleaning up the debris that clogged his gutters, and raking up the mess the tree made every fall.
 But he couldn’t keep ahead.
 Finally, the branches damaged his building, and the debris created an ice dam on his roof that flooded the place.